damabe/trustcenter/trustcenter/resources/FAQ.md

                 <div class="content-faq">
                     <label>Does 21Vianet have access to the Azure and Office 365 services that Microsoft operates globally outside China?</label>
                     <div class="content-faq-footer">
                         <p>No. Microsoft Azure and Office 365 operated by 21Vianet in China is physically and logically separate from the services operated by Microsoft in the rest of the world.
 Just as Microsoft does not have access to Customer Data in 21Vianet's services (except to assist 21Vianet as detailed above), 21Vianet does not have access to Customer Data in Microsoft's services outside China.
-For clarity, the data center in Hong Kong is part of the global services operated by Microsoft, not the 21Vianet services operated in China.</p>
+For clarity, the data center in Hong Kong SAR is part of the global services operated by Microsoft, not the 21Vianet services operated in China.</p>
                     </div>
                 </div>
                 <div class="content-faq">